MartijnBruzzese/ModelHaven-Studio/index.md

 # ModelHaven Studio
 ## Toward Humane AI

-ModelHaven Studio is a research-driven space for developing ethical frameworks, narratives, and design principles for AI systems that meaningfully affect human autonomy, safety, and dignity.
+ModelHaven Studio is a research-driven framework and design architecture for AI systems in which consent, identity, and safety are treated as foundational requirements rather than post-hoc constraints.

-The project is anchored in the **Universal Consent & Safety Framework (UCSF)** and expands into related work on humane AI, governance, and ethical refusal.
+The project is anchored in the Universal Consent & Safety Framework (UCSF) and provides its operational translation into system architecture, governance models, and ethical design practices.
+Together, UCSF and ModelHaven Studio aim to support innovation while preserving human autonomy, dignity, and protection by design.

----
+The work is situated within the broader "Toward Humane AI" discourse, which explores the philosophical, societal, and narrative dimensions of consent-centered system design.

 ## What This Repository Contains